-By striking out all after the enacting clause and inserting in place thereof the following:-
+An Act addressing barriers to care for mental health.

+Be it enacted by the Senate and House of Representatives in General Court assembled, and by the authority of the same, as follows:
-1 SECTION 1.
-Subsection (d) of section 219 of chapter 6 of the General Laws, as

-2 appearing in the 2020 Official Edition, is hereby amended by striking out clauses (5) and (6) and

-3 inserting in place thereof the following 7 clauses:-

-4 (5) facilitate the development of interagency initiatives that: (i) are informed by the

-5 science of promotion and prevention; (ii) advance health equity and trauma-informed care; and

-- 6 (iii) address the social determinants of health; - 7 (6) develop and implement a comprehensive plan to strengthen community and state-

-8 level promotion programming and infrastructure through training, technical assistance, resource

-- 9 development and dissemination and other initiatives; - (7) advance the identification and dissemination of evidence-based practices designed to further promote behavioral health and the provision of supportive behavioral health services and programming to address substance use conditions and to prevent violence through trauma specific intervention and rehabilitation;
+- 1 SECTION 1.
+Subsection (d) of section 219 of chapter 6 of the General Laws, as - 2 appearing in the 2020 Official Edition, is hereby amended by striking out clauses (5) and (6) and - 3 inserting in place thereof the following 7 clauses:- - 4 (5) facilitate the development of interagency initiatives that: (i) are informed by the - 5 science of promotion and prevention; (ii) advance health equity and trauma-responsive care; and - 6 (iii) address the social determinants of health; - 7 (6) develop and implement a comprehensive plan to strengthen community and state- - 8 level promotion programming and infrastructure through training, technical assistance, resource - 9 development and dissemination and other initiatives; - 10 (7) advance the identification and dissemination of evidence-based practices designed to - further promote behavioral health and the provision of supportive behavioral health services and programming to address substance use conditions and to prevent violence through traumaresponsive intervention and rehabilitation;

-14 (8) collect and analyze data measuring population-based indicators of behavioral health 15 from existing data sources, track changes over time and make programming and policy 16 recommendations to address the needs of populations at greatest risk; 17 (9) coordinate behavioral health promotion and wellness programs, campaigns and 18 initiatives; 19 (10) hold public hearings and meetings to accept comment from the public and to seek 20 advice from experts, including, but not limited to, those in the fields of neuroscience, public 21 health, behavioral health, education and prevention science; and 22 (11) submit an annual report to the legislature as provided in subsection (e) on the state of 23 preventing substance use disorder and promoting behavioral health in the commonwealth.
-24 SECTION 2.
-Chapter 6A of the General Laws is hereby amended by striking out section 25 16P, as so appearing, and inserting in place thereof the following section:- 26 Section 16P. (a) As used in this section, the following words shall, unless the context 27 clearly requires otherwise, have the following meanings: 28 "Adult", an individual who is older than 22 years of age.
-29 "Awaiting residential disposition", waiting not less than 72 hours to be moved from an 30 acute level of psychiatric care to a less intensive or less restrictive, clinically-appropriate level of 31 psychiatric care.
-32 "Boarding", waiting not less than 12 hours to be placed in an appropriate therapeutic 33 setting after: (i) being assessed; (ii) being determined in need of acute psychiatric treatment, 34 crisis stabilization unit placement, community-based acute treatment, intensive community-based acute treatment, continuing care unit placement or post-hospitalization residential placement; and (iii) receiving a determination from a licensed health care provider of medical stability without the need for urgent medical assessment or hospitalization for a physical condition.
+- (8) collect and analyze data measuring population-based indicators of behavioral health from existing data sources, track changes over time and make programming and policy recommendations to address the needs of populations at greatest risk; - 17 (9) coordinate behavioral health promotion and wellness programs, campaigns and initiatives; - (10) hold public hearings and meetings to accept comment from the public and to seek advice from experts, including, but not limited to, those in the fields of neuroscience, public health, behavioral health, education and prevention science; and - (11) submit an annual report to the legislature as provided in subsection (e) on the state of preventing substance use disorder and promoting behavioral health in the commonwealth. - SECTION 2.
+Chapter 6A of the General Laws is hereby amended by striking out section 16P, as so appearing, and inserting in place thereof the following section:- - Section 16P. (a) As used in this section, the following words shall, unless the context clearly requires otherwise, have the following meanings: - 28 "Adult", an individual who is older than 22 years of age. - "Awaiting residential disposition", waiting not less than 72 hours to be moved from an acute level of psychiatric care to a less intensive or less restrictive, clinically-appropriate level of psychiatric care.

+"Boarding", waiting not less than 12 hours to be placed in an appropriate therapeutic setting after: (i) being assessed; (ii) being determined in need of acute psychiatric treatment, crisis stabilization unit placement, community-based acute treatment, intensive community-based acute treatment, continuing care unit placement or post-hospitalization residential placement; and (iii) receiving a determination from a licensed health care provider of medical stability without the need for urgent medical assessment or hospitalization for a physical condition.

-38 "Children and adolescents", individuals who are 22 years of age or less.
+"Children and adolescents", individuals who are 22 years of age or less.